kukuu/integration/data-transformation-energy-meterdigital-twin.md

 ii.
 Attach a TIME STAMP to each of the records as they a streamed/registered and archive every 30 days.

 iii.
 Attach an SQL query statement that will segregate the 3 different data sources into 3 different tables.

 iv.
+Calculate mean values of meter readings over peak periods (time series).
+Add Graphs.

+v.
 Add ERROR handling and exceptions to the code.

-iii.
+vi.
 Provide a batch processing code (in Python) that will send the readings in the Database to a Sponsored owner at an email address.

 ## B - Architecture - DATA PIPELINE